 Below you can read about the most important Christmas markets in Budapest, find out where they are located, and what you should do if you decide to visit them while in Budapest.

-Christmas Markets at Vörösmarty Tér
+Christmas Market at Vörösmarty Tér

-The most famous and popular Christmas market in Budapest is the fair located at Vörösmarty Tér (Vörösmarty square).
+The most famous and popular Christmas market in Budapest is the fair located at Vörösmarty Tér (Vörösmarty Square).
 This is located in the heart of Budapest, at the end stop of the yellow metro line sharing the name of the square, and at the end of the shopping street of Budapest, Váci Utca.
-Do not forget that all streets have two ends, and if you end up in the wrong end of the street you will find yourself walking inside the Grand Market Hall (not a bad place, but not the best if you would like to visit the Christmas market at the Vörösmarty square).
-If you live on the Buda side, you can simply walk across the Chain Bridge, turn right and walk towards the white bridge (Elisabeth Bridge).
+Do not forget that all streets have two ends, and if you end up at the wrong end of the street you will find yourself walking inside the Grand Market Hall (not a bad place, but not the best if you would like to visit the Christmas market at the Vörösmarty square).
+If you live on the Buda side, you can simply walk across the Chain Bridge, turn right, and walk towards the white bridge (Elisabeth Bridge).
 As you reach the Vigadó tér, turn left, and you will be at the Vörösmarty tér within seconds!

-At this Christmas fair, you will find traditional Hungarian handicrafts and lots of delicious food which tastes extremely well as you feel the smell get into your nose and your stomach orders you to sit down to grab a bite.
-And yes, there are many benches and tables at the Christmas market at Vörösmarty square, which is one of the qualities making this one of the best Christmas markets in Europe.
+At this Christmas fair, you will find traditional Hungarian handicrafts and lots of delicious food that tastes extremely well as you feel the smell get into your nose and your stomach orders you to sit down to grab a bite.
+And yes, there are many benches and tables at the Christmas market at Vörösmarty Square, which is one of the qualities making this one of the best Christmas markets in Europe.
 If you want some simple food, then you should try the traditional Chimney cake with the cinnamon taste, yummy!

 It has been a tradition to have a big stage at the square.
 At the stage, there have been daily concerts, folklore programs, and similar programs with cultural value.
 This was removed in 2022, and it is not sure whether it will return later or not.
 You will not be bored, however, as there are lots of stalls you should visit and a little train for kids at the square.
 The little train is cool for the youngest kids, and the best thing is that it is entirely free.
 The train was first introduced in 2022, and we are happy to have it confirmed that it will return in 2023 as well.

 The train only goes around a little round, but it is still an excellent experience for the children.

 Budapest’s newest Christmas market is in front of the Saint Stephens Basilica.
 This was opened for the first time in 2011, and it has an amazing atmosphere and great lights, and you can take nice pictures standing on the stairs of the basilica.
 You can buy mostly the same stuff as at the Christmas market at Vörösmarty Square, but here you can also go ice skating as you can find a small ice skating rink in the middle of the Christmas market.
 This market is also especially known for the beautiful lights that you can see as you visit the square in the evenings, as the entire area is illuminated with lights, making it feel just like you are in the middle of a magic moment from your favorite Disney film or something like that!
-Absolutely worth visiting, especially because the market is only 600-700 meters from the market at Vörösmarty square.
+Absolutely worth visiting, especially because the market is only 600-700 meters from the market at Vörösmarty Square.